mithril-icons/builder/packages/font-awesome/README.md

 ## Typescript support
 All of the icons are explicitly exported by name (no string dictionary kind of thing) so they are easy to work with.

-> TIP: To explore avaliable icons you just need to write `import {} from '@mithril-icons/font-awesome'` and invoke autocompletion from within curly braces
+> TIP: To explore available icons you just need to write `import {} from '@mithril-icons/font-awesome'` and invoke autocompletion from within curly braces

 In addition there are typings for SVG based attributes that can be attached to SVG's.